hendersonhl/Poverty-Mapping/Code/Produce results/ReadMe.txt

 "Python and R codes for ML models" folders and produces the figures and other outputs presented in the main paper.

-	- results_mse.py: calculates MSE of the estimates from the different models fit.
+	- results_mse.py: calculates MSE and Bias of the estimates from the different models fit.
 	- results_rsquared.py: calculate the R2 between model based estimates and survey and true estimates.
 	- export_tableu.do: Old script used to produce outputs for tableau.
 Not used for